duongnguyen321/api-hua/README.md

     - `id` (string): The ID of the product.
   - Returns: The product object with the specified ID.

+  ***

+- **GET /products?minprice=:minprice&maxprice=:maxprice**

+  - Description: Get products by price with optional filtering by type.
+  - Tham số:
+    - `minprice` (optional, number): The minimum price of products to retrieve.
+    - `maxprice` (optional, number): The maximum price of products to retrieve.
+  - Returns: An array of products matching the specified criteria.

+  ***

 - **GET /products**

   - Description: Get all products.